DataFire/Integrations/integrations/generated/azure_web_diagnostics/README.md

   * solutions `array`: List of proposed solutions
     * items [Solution](#solution)
   * source `string`: Represents the name of the Detector
-  * startTime `string`: Start time of the corelated event
+  * startTime `string`: Start time of the correlated event
   * type `string` (values: ServiceIncident, AppDeployment, AppCrash, RuntimeIssueDetected, AseDeployment, UserIssue, PlatformIssue, Other): Represents the type of the Detector

 ### DetectorDefinition